parka317/Pedestrian-Attention-Recognition-Deep-Learning-Project/README.md

 - We selected the final architecture because it **recalls distracted pedestrians better** than alternatives with slightly higher accuracy—aligning with safety priorities.

 **What I got out of the experience**
-- Developed my skills in python, its wide selection of libraries (PyTorch, NumPy, Pandas, MatPlot Lib) and coding logic in general.
+- Developed my skills in python, its wide selection of libraries (PyTorch, NumPy, Pandas, MatPlot Lib).
-- Worked and split up a coding project with teammates I have never met in person successfully.
 - Learned about model architecture, data preprocessing, fine tuning and presentation of ideas.
 - Machine learning architectures are a significant component of Robotics as it provides tools to understand concepts such as computer vision.